russcraftscode/StrikeMaster/README.md

 ### What it isn't:
 - A replacement for Rulebooks or any other Catalyst Game Labs products.
-- A Computer version of Alpha Strike.
+- A Computer version of Alpha Strike similar to MegaMek.

 You will still need to have all of your game materials and know how to play.
 This software will just help you play faster.

 ---